BUNION DR

 A recent study found that 97% of Lapiplasty patients were still satisfied with their results three years after surgery.

-Myth 3: Lapiplasty Requires a Lengthy Recovery Time
+Myth 3: Lapiplasty Requires A Lengthy Recovery Time

 One of the most significant advantages of Lapiplasty is that it allows for a much quicker recovery time than traditional bunion surgery.
 With Lapiplasty, patients can bear weight on the affected foot within days rather than weeks or months, allowing for a quicker return to normal activities.